Secure Industrial Radio Certification

 SIR Certification is structured into three progressive levels, allowing operators to build security step by step, from basic protections to advanced, enterprise-grade safeguards.

-Level 1 – Basic Protection
+Level 1 – Foundational Controls

 -